 The Officers Report outlines Metropolitan Police concerns and states 'Due to the openness of the kiosk any mobile phones on display at this location (either in hand or on charge) will be vulnerable to the opportunist phone snatch.
 With the new locations mostly closer to the carriageway this form of crime can be carried out by moped or bicycle'.
-As you will note from the proposed site plan, the proposed Street Hub is 0.5m from the kerbside and such an incident would be considered to be highly unlikely.
-We would therefore regard the risk of crime associated with the Street Hub to be low in terms of the layout when compared with the existing street environment.
+As you will note from the proposed site plan, the proposed Street Hub is 8.9m from the kerbside, so the comment is clearly a generic observation without an actual appraisal of the proposal having taken place.
+The proposed Street Hub should therefore be treated as not posing a greater risk and the risk of crime associated with the Street Hub to be low in terms of the layout when compared with the existing street furniture.

-The Metropolitan Police's concern that the Street Hub could be described as a 'large façade where the advertising screen is proposed will act as an opportunity for concealment and increase the risk of theft and assault'.
-However, we would contend that the existing kiosks would constitute a much greater physical object for criminals to conceal themselves.
-This is even more plausible given that criminals can use the kiosks to hide, rather than stand in open view.
 Given that the Metropolitan Police have issued a broad objection to all of the proposals, we would respectfully consider that their assessment is an overstatement.
+We would surmise that unless there was substantive evidence to suggest that similar developments have caused an increase in crime then this would be presented, otherwise we would expect this to be treated as an assumption and not based on factual evidence.

 The proposal clearly represents a reduction in street clutter, as noted above, hence the Street Hub proposal provides the opportunity to improve the public realm and contribute to the reduction in perception and fear of crime.

 "4.
-In absence of a legal agreement to secure the removal of existing and others in the vicinity and a maintenance plan for the proposed kiosk, the proposal would be detrimental to the quality of the public realm, and detract from the character and appearance of the streetscene, contrary to policies D1 (Design), D2 (Heritage), G1 (Delivery and location of growth), A1 (Managing the impact of development), C6 (Access for all) and T1 (Prioritising walking, cycling and public transport) of the London Borough of Camden Local Plan 2017".
+In absence of a legal agreement to secure the removal of existing and others in the vicinity and a maintenance plan for the proposed kiosk, the proposal would be detrimental to the quality of the public realm, and detract from the character and appearance of the streetscene, contrary to policies

+D1 (Design), G1 (Delivery and location of growth), A1 (Managing the impact of development), C6 (Access for all) and T1 (Prioritising walking, cycling and public transport) of the London Borough of Camden Local Plan 2017".